 Section 3 Covered Projects are Lead Hazard Control and Healthy Homes Projects of \$100,000 or more and other projects of \$200,000 or more.
-All contractors and subcontractors working on covered projects must make a good faith effort to meet the following Section 3 goals.
+All contractors and subcontractors working on covered projects must 102 | P a g e make a good faith effort to meet the following Section 3 goals.
 Good faith effort means taking and documenting actions to expand local economic opportunities.
 Such actions would include: